| .onedev-buildspec.yml | Loading last commit info... | |

 Required arguments:

-• -c <command>: The shell command to execute on the server.
+-c <command>: The shell command to execute on the server.-t <token>: The authentication token to connect to the server.

 Optional arguments:

-• -a <address>: The IP address of the server.
-Defaults to 127.0.0.1.
+-a <address>: The IP address of the server.
+Defaults to127.0.0.1.

 Example: